≡ Menu

 This is because…

-At the end of the day, having been diagnosed with overactive parathyroid doesn’t have to be a “major” problem provided you are proactive about your disease and follow your doctor’s advice regarding proper medical care which may or may not include the use of certain prescription medications, dietary recommendations or perhaps even surgery.
+Having been diagnosed with overactive parathyroid doesn’t have to be a “major” problem, provided you are proactive about your disease and follow your doctor’s advice regarding proper medical care, which may or may not include the use of certain prescription medications, dietary recommendations, or perhaps even surgery.

-Which is why, we wanted to take a moment and discuss what Hyperparathyroidism is and discuss some of the most common symptoms and complications of this disease so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when making his or her decision about your application.
+That is why I wanted to take a moment to discuss Hyperparathyroidism and some of the most common symptoms and complications of this disease so that we’ll have a better idea of exactly what a life insurance underwriter will be looking for when deciding about your application.

 Hyperparathyroidism Definition:

 Hyperparathyroidism or Overactive Parathyroid disease is a medical condition in which one or more of the parathyroid glands become “overactive” and begin to secrete too much parathyroid hormone (PTH).
-As a result of this “overproduction,” levels of calcium within a patient’s blood will begin to rise and ultimately cause a condition known as Hypercalcemia.
+As a result of this “overproduction,” calcium levels within a patient’s blood begin to rise, ultimately causing a condition known as Hypercalcemia.

 Hypercalcemia Defined: